-Formed in April 2002 on the initiative of local resident, Terry Trevett (the current Secretary), the Weyhill Electronic Organ Society is the only such club in the Andover area or indeed within the Borough of Test Valley.
+Formed in April 2002, the Weyhill Electronic Organ Society is the only such club in the Andover area or indeed within the Borough of Test Valley.
 With the help of a small committee, the Society's inaugural concert, featuring Nicholas Martin, was held on 18 July 2002 and the event attracted a capacity audience, including the Mayor and Mayoress of Test Valley.
-Thanks to the hard work of the committee and a few willing volunteers, combined with the support and co-operation of several local organisations, the enterprise soon proved to be a worthwhile success.
+Thanks to the hard work of the committee and a number of willing volunteers, combined with the support and co-operation of several local organisations, the enterprise soon proved to be a worthwhile success.

 In 2017 the Club was nominated for the Queen's Award for Voluntary Service - an award created by the Queen in 2002 to mark the occasion of her Golden Jubilee, recognising excellence in voluntary activities carried out by groups in the community.
 Further information is available on the Club's main website.

-Concerts are usually staged on the third Thursday of every month at 7.30 p.m. (doors open at 7 p.m.)
+Concerts are staged on the third Thursday of every month at 7.30 p.m. (doors open at 7 p.m.)

 MAIN WEBSITE: www.weyhill-eos.co.uk